 Issue # 1

-Some church members wait weeks before they can share their testimonies to a few people present in the sanctuary.
+Some church members wait weeks before sharing their testimonies with a few people in the sanctuary.

 Issue # 2

-If God has done something so powerful in your life, then you have to let the whole world know and not just a few people present in the sanctuary.
+If God has done something so powerful in your life, you have to let the whole world know, not just a few people present in the sanctuary.

-There are people out there waiting for your testimony to make a move, and you have to find a way to present it to them.
+There are people out there waiting for your testimony to make a move, and you must find a way to present it to them.

 A Christian blog will not only be an extension of your hand but a mouthpiece through which you will reach and connect with people who need to hear from you.